LINWEN607/congregate/docs/direct-transfer-usage.md

 <img src="/img/list-screenshot.png"/>

-This skips a listing dry run like we have in the CLI and automatically pulls from the source and updates Mongo and the various metadata JSON files
+Note: This does not do a `DRY_RUN` like we have in the CLI.
+It automatically pulls from the source and updates Mongo and the various metadata JSON files

 ### Stage Data